Skip to content

 0.001–0.003 in.
 (0.025–0.08 mm)

 CNC lathes hold runout to 0.001 in. on features machined in a single chucking.
-This is the natural process output — no extra cost.
+This is the natural process output, so there is no extra cost.
 Re-chucking or transferring between chuck and collet introduces concentricity error.
+In metric terms, that is about 0.025 mm at the tight end.

 High-Cost Callouts